Mythsoul/Blog-Webpage/README.md

 # Blog Application
-This is a simple blog application built with Node.js, Express.js, and Axios, allowing users to create, read, update, and delete blog posts.
+This is a simple blog application built with Node.js, Express.js, and Axios, postgres(for database) allowing users to create, read, update, and delete blog posts.

 # Features
 View all existing blog posts.